raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ### Some SUPs can have chair mounts

 If you are looking for a seated position on a paddleboard, then you can actually get a chair mount for some paddleboards which will enable you to sit on a paddleboard in a similar way to which you would do with a kayak.
+This really means that you can almost get the best of both worlds with a paddleboard.

 ## Why do people like Kayaks?